 Due Dates: June 30, 2026

-Funding Amounts: Up to $30,000 per award, one-year project duration; typically one award per year.
+Funding Amounts: Up to US$30,000 per award for a one-year project; typically one award annually.

-Summary: Supports university-led projects advancing sustainable steel manufacturing technologies, with a focus on decarbonization and industry collaboration.
+Summary: Supports North American university teams in developing sustainable steel manufacturing technologies, with emphasis on decarbonization and carbon capture.

-Key Information: No overhead costs allowed; strong student engagement and industry mentorship required.
+Key Information: No overhead costs allowed; industry mentor required; student engagement is a major evaluation criterion.